"Why are Black women fat?" "Why are Black men in jail?" "Why can’t Black women find 'good Black men?'"

 "How many middle-aged white women fear their husbands will find them less attractive if their weight drops to less than 200 pounds?
 I have yet to meet one.
 But I know many black women whose sane, handsome, successful husbands worry when their women start losing weight.
 My lawyer husband is one.

 First of all, everyone reading this just had their head explode because BLACK WOMEN DON’T HAVE HUSBANDS, duh.
-The New York Times told us this long ago.
+The media told us this long ago.

 “And it’s not only aesthetics that make black fat different.
 It’s politics too…. (in)Andrea Elizabeth Shaw’s provocative book “The Embodiment of Disobedience: Fat Black Women’s Unruly Political Bodies.”
 Ms. Shaw argues that the fat black woman’s body “functions as a site of resistance to both gendered and racialized oppression.”
 By contextualizing fatness within the African diaspora, she invites us to notice that the fat black woman can be a rounded opposite of the fit black slave, that the fatness of black women has often functioned as both explicit political statement and active political resistance.”